janberges/elphmod/examples/goldstone/README.md

 gapped systems (i.e., without any electronic occupation smearing).

 For the (c)DFPT part, you need a modified version of Quantum ESPRESSO.
-You can use the Python script `bin/qe_mod_6.x` to apply the required changes.
+You can use the provided [patches](../patches) to apply the required changes.

 The results obtained in this example are far from converged!